-- All students passing all courses for the grading period remain UIL eligible throughout the next grading period. - b.
-Semester average and semester final exam grades have no bearing on UIL eligibility. - Grades are accumulated from the first day of the grading period through the end of the grading period. - d.
-UIL ineligible student can regain UIL eligibility seven calendar days from the threeweek grading period or end of grading period. - e.
+- a.
+All students passing all courses for the grading period remain UIL eligible throughout the next grading period. - b.
+Semester average and semester final exam grades have no bearing on UIL eligibility. - c.
+Grades are accumulated from the first day of the grading period through the end of the grading period. - d.
+UIL ineligible students can regain UIL eligibility seven calendar days from the threeweek grading period or the end of the grading period.

+- e.
 Students who become ineligible will not lose eligibility until seven calendar days after the end of the grading period. - f.
 The three-week grading period reflects only school weeks and does not include holidays and semester breaks. - g.
 A student shall be ineligible for participation in a contest or performance sponsored or sanctioned by the District or UIL after a six week evaluation period in which the student received a grade lower than the equivalent of 70 on a scale of 100 in any academic class. - h.
 The grade evaluation period is defined as the first six weeks or marking period of a semester and each six week grade reporting period thereafter.
-[FM Legal] - Ineligible students regain eligibility seven calendar days from the three week evaluation period or end of the grading period. - Once a student becomes "ineligible," his/her grades are checked at the end of the 3rd week of the next grading period.
-At that point if the student is passing all of their classes with a grade of 70 or above, his/her will regain eligibility 7 calendar days after the three week grading period.
-However, if the student has one class with a grade below 70, his/her will remain ineligible until the end of the six weeks when their grades will be evaluated again.
+[FM Legal] - i.
+Ineligible students regain eligibility seven calendar days from the three week evaluation period or end of the grading period.

+Once a student becomes "ineligible," his/her grades are checked at the end of the 3rd week of the next grading period.
+At that point if the student is passing all of his/her classes with a grade of 70 or above, his/her will regain eligibility 7 calendar days after the three week grading period.
+However, if the student has one class with a grade below 70, his/her will remain ineligible until the end of the six weeks when his/her grades will be evaluated again.

-- j.
-Students who are eligible will not lose eligibility until seven calendar days after the end of the grading period. - Ineligible students may participate in extracurricular practices, but not in contests or performances. - Changes in UIL rules and regulations will be strictly adhered to immediately upon receipt of the same.
-For more information refer to TEA/UIL No Pass/No Play Rule and SB 33.081[c, d, and f]. - For Special Education purposes, special consideration should be given to the following: - If a student's grade is derived without following the required accommodations/modifications outlined in his/her IEP, the grade is invalid and a new grade must be determined after modifications are in place. - 2.
-Students with special needs an/or identified in the §504 program, who may have experienced extenuating circumstances that impacted school attendance, (medical or psychological treatment) may have their credit restored by their Admission, Review, and Dismissal Committee (ARDC) or §504 Committee beyond the 15 day timelines for appeal purposes, with presentation of appropriate documentation for consideration. - m.
-For section 504 purposes, special considerations should be given to the following: - If a student's grade is derived without following the required accommodations outlines in his/her Individual Accommodation Plan (IAP), the grade is invalid and a new grade must be determined after accommodations are implemented. - n.
+j.
+Ineligible students may participate in extracurricular practices, but not in contests or performances.

+Changes in UIL rules and regulations will be strictly adhered to immediately upon receipt of the same.
+For more information refer to TEA/UIL No Pass/No Play Rule and SB 33.081[c, d, and f].

+- k.
+For Special Education purposes, special consideration should be given to the following: - If a student's grade is derived without following the required accommodations/modifications outlined in his/her IEP, the grade is invalid and a new grade must be determined after modifications are in place.

+- 2. Students with special needs and/or identified in the §504 program, who may have experienced extenuating circumstances that impacted school attendance, (medical or psychological treatment) may have their credit restored by their Admission, Review, and Dismissal Committee (ARDC) or §504 Committee beyond the 15 day timelines for appeal purposes, with presentation of appropriate documentation for consideration. - I. For section 504 purposes, special considerations should be given to the following: - If a student's grade is derived without following the required accommodations outlined in his/her Student Services Plan, the grade is invalid and a new grade must be determined after accommodations are implemented. - m.
 All high school courses taken in middle school, with the exception of instructional modules shall be considered as advanced level for UIL eligibility.

-K. Academic Dishonesty/Cheating [EIA Local]
+L. Academic Dishonesty/Cheating [EIA Local]